Taras Kuzio

-Taras Kuzio (born 1958) is a British academic and expert in Ukrainian political, economic and security affairs.
-He is Professor of Political Science at National University of Kyiv-Mohyla Academy (Kyiv, Ukraine).
+Taras Kuzio is a British Professor of Political Science at the National University of Kyiv-Mohyla Academy (Kyiv, Ukraine).
+His area of study is Russian and Ukrainian political, economic and security affairs.

 Education

 Taras Kuzio is of Ukrainian descent.

-He received a BA in economics from the University of Sussex, an MA in Soviet studies from the University of London and holds a doctorate in political science from the University of Birmingham; he was a postdoctoral fellow at Yale University.
+He received a BA in economics from the University of Sussex, an MA in Soviet studies from the University of London and holds a doctorate in political science from the University of Birmingham.

 Career

 In 1986, Kuzio, based in London, began compiling and translating information on current events in Soviet Ukraine and provided this information to the media through the Ukraine Press Agency (UPA) in Great Britain.
-UPA was a branch of the officially British-registered company Society for Soviet Nationalities Studies, which published the bi-monthly Soviet Nationalities Survey (which had been launched in 1984 and continued until 1991) and monthly Soviet Ukrainian Affairs (1987-89).
-Unbeknownst to Kuzio, this was funded by the CIA as part of their QRPLUMB Project, although the CIA had no editorial input.
+UPA was a branch of the British-registered company Society for Soviet Nationalities Studies, which published the bi-monthly Soviet Nationalities Survey (which had been launched in 1984 and continued until 1991) and monthly Soviet Ukrainian Affairs (1987-89).
+The Society for Soviet Nationalities Studies was financially supported by the Prolog Research and Publishing Corporation.
+Unbeknownst to Kuzio, the organisations were funded by the US Central Intelligence Agency as part of its QRPLUMB Project.
+The CIA said it had no editorial input into UPA releases, which it described as "infiltration of the QRPLUMB product into the USSR".

-In 1992-93, Kuzio worked as a research fellow at the International Institute for Strategic Studies.
-From 1993-95, he served as editor of the Ukrainian Business Review and directed the Ukrainian Business Agency.
-From 1995-98, he was a senior research fellow with the Centre for Russian and Eastern European Studies at the University of Birmingham in England, where he completed his PhD on nation- and state-building in Ukraine.
-In the second half of the 1990s, he was a senior research fellow at the Council of Advisers to the Ukrainian Parliament.

 From 1998-99, he was director of the NATO Information and Documentation Center in Kyiv, Ukraine.
-He served as a long-term observer for the Organization for Security and Co-operation in Europe during the 1998 and 2002 parliamentary elections in Ukraine, and as a National Democratic Institute observer in the 2004 Ukrainian presidential elections.

 In 2004-06, he was a visiting professor in George Washington University's Elliott School of International Affairs' Institute for European, Russian and Eurasian Studies (IERES).

 In 2010-11, he was an Austrian Marshall Plan Foundation Visiting Fellow at the Center for Transatlantic Relations, School of Advanced International Studies, Johns Hopkins University in Washington D.C.